Induced CP-violation in the Euler-Heisenberg Lagrangian: The model and main features

 where $g_{v}$ and $g_{a}$ refer to the coupling of the external gauge field to the vector and axial vector current, respectively.
-We observe that the axial part of the Lagrangian \eqref{eq:a2} violates the parity and charge conjugation symmetry.
-Hence, unlike the usual QED, this model does not respect the parity (P) and charge (C) conjugation symmetry.
-An important consequence of the C-violation is that the Furry's theorem is not satisfied by this model, as we expect.
+We observe that the axial part of the Lagrangian \eqref{eq:a2} violates the parity (P) and charge conjugation (C) symmetry, which is odd under P and C. Thus, unlike the usual QED, this model does not respect the parity and charge conjugation symmetry, but also CP conjugation is satisfied.
+An obvious consequence of the C-violation is that the Furry theorem is no more satisfied in this model.
+Another important comment is in regard of the anomalous nature of this coupling.
+Actually, this axial-vector coupling originates the very same Adler-Bardeen anomaly known from the usual vector coupling of the photon \cite{Balachandran:1981cs,Einhorn:1983nv}.